ZhongLIFR/ZhongLIFR.github.io/_pages/about.md

 Research Interest
 ======
 I am interested in the field of Data Mining and Machine Learning.
 During my PhD, I work on trustworthy anomaly detection, with a focus on but not limited to complex data such as event sequence and graph-structured data for smart manufacturing.
-More concretely, I aim to improve the **accuracy** (with high-dimensional, unstructured and/or multimodal data), **explainability** and **generalizability** (when facing high sensitivity to data distribution shifts, Hyperarameter tuning, and/or adversarial input perturbations) of anomaly detection methods.
+More concretely, I aim to improve the **accuracy** (with high-dimensional, unstructured and/or multimodal data), [Uploading about.md…]()
+**explainability** and **generalizability** (when facing high sensitivity to data distribution shifts, Hyperarameter tuning, and/or adversarial input perturbations) of anomaly detection methods.[Uploading 404.md…]()

 My current research can be summarised by the following keywords:
 - Methodologies-Oriented: Unsupervised Machine Learning; Anomaly Detection; Transfer Learning; XAI; Graph Neural Networks